 Retirement years are the golden years of life.

 Our representative will get in touch with you at the earliest.

-The form displays several taxes deducted on your income and also details of Tax Collected at Source (TCS).
-It also contains the Annual Information Return (AIR), which are high-value transactions, filed by various entities.
-Form 26AS enables you to cross-check the tax deposited with the income tax department matches with the tax deducted and paid in advance.
+The form displays several taxes deducted from your income and also details of Tax Collected at Source (TCS).
+It also contains the Annual Information Return (AIR), which are high-value transactions filed by various entities.
+Form 26AS enables you to cross-check that the tax deposited with the income tax department matches with the tax deducted and paid in advance.

-This part contains the details of the TDS deducted from your salary, pension income, interest income, etc. Part A of Form 26AS has the details of the deductor, amount subtracted, date of the transaction and the tax credited or deposited.
+This part contains the details of the TDS deducted from your salary, pension income, interest income, etc. Part A of Form 26AS has the details of the deductor, amount subtracted, date of the transaction, and the tax credited or deposited.
 Part A has two sections, Part A1 and Part A2.

 a.Part A1: Details of TDS for Form 15G/Form 15H

 Form 15G or Form 15H is submitted to avoid TDS on interest income and get exempted from taxes.
 The details of that appear under this section.
-If you haven’t submitted either of the forms, it will show ‘No transactions present’.
+If you haven’t submitted either of the forms, it will show ‘No transactions present.

 b.Part A2: Details of Tax Deducted at Source on Sale of Immovable Property (For the seller of property)